-Management is responsible for all information contained in this MD&A. The Company's unaudited condensed interim consolidated financial statements have been prepared in accordance with IFRS and include amounts based on management's informed judgments and estimates.
-The financial and operating information included in this MD&A is consistent with that contained in the Company's unaudited condensed interim consolidated financial statements in all material aspects.
+Management is responsible for all information contained in this MD&A. The Company's consolidated financial statements have been prepared in accordance with IFRS and include amounts based on management's informed judgments and estimates.
+The financial and operating information included in this MD&A is consistent with that contained in the 2019 Financial Statements in all material aspects.

-The Audit Committee has reviewed the unaudited condensed interim consolidated financial statements and this MD&A with management of the Company.
-The Board of Harborside has approved the unaudited condensed interim consolidated financial statements and this MD&A on the recommendation of the Audit Committee.
+The Audit Committee has reviewed the Company's consolidated financial statements and this MD&A with management of the Company.
+The Board of Harborside has approved the Company's consolidated financial statements and this MD&A on the recommendation of the Audit Committee.